 Bristol Bay is home to one of the most sought after angling experiences on the planet.
 Tucked away in an isolated corner of southwest Alaska, famed rivers such as the Kvichak, Nushagak and Upper Talarik Creek pulse with the world's largest run of sockeye salmon and boast monster rainbow trout that haunt the dreams of anglers world-wide.

 This prime fishing destination faces an epic threat to the region’s fish, jobs and a way of life for thousands of Alaska Natives.
 A massive gold and copper prospect, known as Pebble, lies in the headwaters of Bristol Bay and developers are investing millions to turn it into one of the world’s largest open-pit mines.
 If Pebble gets developed, the likelihood of mine pollution affecting Bristol Bay is virtual certainty, and the loss of prime salmon and rainbow trout habitat is unquestionable.

-Now is the time for anglers to speak up for Bristol Bay.
-Right now, the Environmental Protection Agency, through the Clean Water Act, needs to know that sportsmen and women have their back.
-They have responsibility and an unprecedented opportunity to safeguard the clean water, plentiful fish and healthy habitat of this unique region by exercising its 404(c) authority to prevent mine waste disposal in the region’s streams and rivers.
+Through the Clean Water Act, the U.S. Environmental Protection Agency has the responsibility and an unprecedented opportunity to safeguard the clean water, plentiful fish and healthy habitat of this unique region by exercising its 404(c) authority to prevent mine waste disposal in the region’s streams and rivers.

 You're about to leave new.tu.org and return to the Trout Unlimited website.
 Do you want to continue?